 Interested in becoming a Voluntary Member?

-FULL ACCESS to ALL of The Partnership’s services, schemes, events and dedicated communications.
+FULL ACCESS to ALL of The Partnership’s services, schemes, events and dedicated communications – please see the full list of benefits.

 FEE of 0.95481% of your Property’s Rateable Value

-To find out the benefits of Membership to your business please give our Business Engagement Manager, Siobhán Foster via email or call on 020 7755 3192.
+To find out the benefits of Membership to your business please contact our Membership Engagement Executive, Amy Gershfield via email or call on 020 7755 3192.